MrunalrajRedij/Torch-Application/README.md

+Note: Comments are not there in source code.

 # Torch-Application
 A simple android application that enables user to toggle on and off their flashlight.
 Also has strobe(blinking mode).